konstructio/kubefirst-live/README.md

 ![Kubefirst Logo](img/kubefirst-light.svg#gh-dark-mode-only)![Kubefirst Logo](img/kubefirst-dark.svg#gh-light-mode-only)

 We have a [biweekly livestream](https://www.youtube.com/@konstructio) named Kubefirst Live, where we are discussing not only Kubefirst but anything cloud native.
-We nearly 40+ shows since we started, we had the pleasure to have guests from Civo, Codezero, Datadog, DigitalOcean, Fairwinds (Goldilocks & Polaris), Fermyon Technologies (SpinKube), GitGuardian, KubeCost (OpenCost), Masterpoint, Nirmata (Kyverno), StormForge, Syntasso (Kratix) and a lot more amazing companies.
+We have more than 40 shows done since we started, and had the pleasure to welcome guests from Civo, Codezero, Datadog, DigitalOcean, Fairwinds (Goldilocks & Polaris), Fermyon Technologies (SpinKube), GitGuardian, KubeCost (OpenCost), Masterpoint, Nirmata (Kyverno), StormForge, Syntasso (Kratix) and a lot more amazing companies.

 Here are some guidelines for our guests.